cbertelegni/fever-challenge-api-py/README.md

 1 - Make a copy of `app/.template.env` to `app/.env`

+2 - Open a terminal and run the migrations: `make db upgrade`

-2 - Open a terminal and run the tests: `make tests`
+3 - Open a terminal and run the tests: `make tests`

-3 - Open a terminal and run the applicacion: `make run`
+4 - Open a terminal and run the applicacion: `make run`

-4 - Open a browser and enter to `http://0.0.0.0:8000/docs` or `http://0.0.0.0:8000/redoc` to try the application
+5 - Open a browser and enter to `http://0.0.0.0:8000/docs` or `http://0.0.0.0:8000/redoc` to try the application

 ## Prerequisites to contribute: